argonautproject/questionnaire/source/pages/index.md

 ## Assumptions and Preconditions

 - The Assessment is completed directly by the subject or by a "provider administer" on behalf of the subject or with input from the subject.
 - Patient consent management is out of scope.
-- Forms are created and shared within and across organizations
+- Forms are created and shared within and across organizations.
 - The questions, answers/answer choices and scoring information are agreed upon across all users of the assessment.
 - The appropriate copyright/licensing issues have been addressed.
-- This guides supports the four uses cases defined for Phase 1 of the Argonaut Project
+- This guides supports the four uses cases defined for Phase 1 of the Argonaut Project.
-- If the patient Subject/Patient Administrator logs in via a third-party application or logged into an EHR’s patient portal, the subject ID is returned or known
+- If the patient Subject/Patient Administrator logs in via a third-party application or logged into an EHR’s patient portal, the subject ID is returned or known.
   - User level login and trust exists between the EHR and a third party application.
       - A client application has been authorized by the health system and uses [SMART on FHIR] authorization for apps that connect to EHR data.
 <!--